cockroachdb/docs/src/current/_includes/cockroachcloud/quickstart/create-free-trial-standard-cluster.md

     Click **Next: Finalize**.

 1. On the **Finalize** page, name your cluster.
-If an active free trial is listed in the right pane, you will not need to add a payment method, though you will need to do this [by the end of the trial]({% link cockroachcloud/free-trial.md %}#add-payment-methods) to further maintain your organization and its clusters.
+If an active free trial is listed in the right pane, you will not need to add a payment method, though you will need to do this by the [end of the trial]({% link cockroachcloud/free-trial.md %}#add-payment-methods) to maintain your organization's clusters.

     Click **Create cluster**.